What are the other Names for this Condition? (Also known as/Synonyms)

 What are the Signs and Symptoms of Parkinson’s Disease?

-- Patients may experience weakness, fatigue, aches, and shoulder pain early in the course of the disease.
+Patients may experience weakness, fatigue, aches, and shoulder pain early in the course of the disease.
+Usually, one side of the body is initially affected.
 The classic signs and symptoms of Parkinson’s Disease include:

 - Muscular rigidity